IBM/TSML.jl/docs/src/index.md

 - TS date/val matrix conversion of 1-d TS using sliding windows for ML input
 - Pipeline API allows high-level description of the processing workflow
 - Easily extensible architecture by using just two main interfaces: fit and transform
+- Support for hundreds of external ML libs from Scikitlearn and Caret by using common API wrappers for PyCall and RCall

 ## Installation